Falcons pick Rams DC Raheem Morris as new coach despite 2 interviews with Bill Belichick - Yahoo Sports

 — Jalen Ramsey (@jalenramsey) January 25, 2024

-It's the second unexpected hiring of the day, as the Panthers filled their vacant head coach opening with Tampa Bay Buccaneers offensive coordinator Dave Canales hours prior.
+It marked the second unexpected hiring of the day Thursday, as the Panthers filled their vacant head-coach opening with Buccaneers offensive coordinator Dave Canales just hours prior.

+Before landing the Falcons gig, Morris was reportedly in talks with the Los Angeles Chargers, Washington Commanders, Panthers and Seattle Seahawks.

+Belichick, 71, was reported only to have been interviewing with the Falcons.
+His options post-Patriots are vast, but there are only two NFL head-coaching positions left: the Seahawks and the Commanders.